makrai/notes/nozza2003-lang-spec-BERTs.md

 * different configurations and architectural variants
   * original BERT model was trained using the WordPiece tokenizer (Wu+ 2016),
-  * Camem-BERT (Martin+ 2019)) used the SentencePiece tokenizer (available as OSS Out of Specification software, Kudo and Richardson, 2018)
+  * Camem-BERT (Martin+ 2019)) used the SentencePiece tokenizer (available as Out of Specification software, Kudo and Richardson, 2018)
 * we identified 30 different pretrained language-specific BERT models, covering 18 Languages and tested on 29 tasks, resulting in 177 different performance results